nathanieldchu/ubuild_CCF/join/microbiologist.md

   block: text-1
   headline: What makes a good match?
   content: <p>Take a thoughtful look at our <a href="https://www.tezzafoods.com/values"
     title="">mission and values</a>.
-Are willing to fight for them?
+Are you willing to fight for them?
 Then ask yourself our <a href="https://www.tezzafoods.com/join" title="">cultural questions</a>.
     Do they fit?
 These criteria are more important to us than position-specific qualifications.</p>
 - template: detail-content